OpenBB-finance/pywry/README.md

 #### `"/lib/x86_64-linux-gnu/libgio-2.0.so.0: undefined symbol: g_module_open_full"`

 This is a known issue with the `gio` library.
 You can fix it by installing the `libglib2.0-dev` package.

+PyWry is a project that aims to provide Python bindings for WRY, a cross-platform webview library.
+WRY is a trademark of the Tauri Program within the Commons Conservancy and PyWry is not officially endorsed or supported by them.
+PyWry is an independent and community-driven effort that respects the original goals and values of Tauri and WRY.
+PyWry does not claim any ownership or affiliation with WRY or the Tauri Program.